 It is often said that the construction industry is slow to embrace technology.

 “Layout” refers to the means and methods for laying out a structure before construction begins.
 When laying out a project, the technician identifies the location of all the walls, slab edges, block outs, embeds and any other important locations.
 Lay out a job poorly and you end up putting up walls or other structures in the wrong locations, which is of course a very costly mistake.
 The task of laying out a structure has gotten progressively harder as methods to accelerate construction projects routinely lead to plan changes and updates.
-This requires that the person doing layout have the most up-to-date set of plans.
+This requires that the person doing layout has the most up-to-date set of plans.

 One tool that Conco uses for this purpose is a Robotic Total Station (Figure 1).

-It allows the technician to download the most current set of plans and to measure and verify distances so that control points can be established in the proper location.
+As part of our Building Information Modeling services, the Robotic Total Station allows the technician to download the most current set of plans and to measure and verify distances so that control points can be established in the proper location.
 The Total Station improves accuracy and easily verifies results.

 Conco additionally deploys 3D laser scanning.

 A 3D laser scanner uses a non-contact technology to digitally capture the shape of physical objects using a line of laser light.
 Here are just some of the ways a 3D scanner can improve the efficiency and accuracy of the construction cycle: